ramon-astudillo/vimbox/ROADMAP.md

     - needs Programatic edit operations
 * Programatic edit operations

-* Automerges: append or insert
+* automerge: append or insert can be done with no human intervention

 - [ ] Fix can not create encripted files at top level in dropbox
 - [ ] Fix viewing files but not editing them does not trigger delete locally